Getting Started With Snowsight¶

 Enter your Snowflake credentials.

-Starting from the classic web interface, to sign into Snowsight using private connectivity to the Snowflake service:
+Starting from the Classic Console, to sign into Snowsight using private connectivity to the Snowflake service:

 This section gives a brief overview of how to navigate and use Snowsight.
 Later topics provide additional information about specific areas of Snowsight, such as using worksheets.
 This section includes examples and descriptions of the following interface elements: